 Due to the quick turnaround of ensuring that staff can work from home, it’s no wonder that certain security configurations were missed, whether this is due to lack of experience or simply it was a rush job and would be fixed later remains to be seen.
 By far the biggest way of allowing people to gain access to their office environment is through Virtual Private Networks (VPNs) and Remote Desktop Protocol (RDP).

-RDP is primarily used by the Microsoft Windows Operating System, so therefore anyone who looks to connect to any of these “exposed” RDP sessions has a change to gain a foothold within the business.
-The last few years has shown the weaknesses within the RDP protocol and several security vulnerabilities have been released with known exploits.
-These exploits are easy to perform and can allow a malicious attacker access to not only the machine being targeted, but any other machine within the network, once access has been gained.
+RDP is primarily used by the Microsoft Windows Operating System and securing remote desktop should help prevent unwanted access, so therefore anyone who looks to connect to any of these “exposed” RDP sessions has a chance to gain a foothold within the business.
+The last few years have shown the weaknesses within the RDP protocol and several security vulnerabilities have been released with known exploits.
+These exploits are easy to perform and can allow a malicious attacker access to not only the machine being targeted but any other machine within the network, once access has been gained.

 Simply performing a quick search on the internet for “RDP CVE” will highlight several security bulletins from Microsoft and other leading security websites.
 Taking one finding as an example, CVE-2019-1181, this vulnerability discusses that there are many remote execution paths once a machine has been successfully exploited.
 This means that the attacker can establish a session from their attaching machine and the target machine, allowing full access and allowing the possibility for implanting malware into the environment to establish a permanent connection.
 The thought of this is frightening.